DumpySquare/f5-sdk-js/README.md

 - Possible support for following redirects
 - Support for failed auth events
   - This is to allow the packege to be consumed by any other service, like a command line tool, but also be able to integrate into the vscode extension to clear password cache when authentication fails
+  - seems that we can stay with axios...
+    - mayb be able to pass a fucntion to the validateStatus param, which will allow tracking a 401-failed auth and call the appropriate clear-password function
+    - if this is the case, this might be something that could just be documented as a configuration item and not baked into this package
 - layered functions that do all the work of uploading/downloadin files and capturing ucs/qkviews
+  - Pretty sure most of this is done already
 - Expand ils rpm installs to monitor restjavad/restnoded processes to complete restart for job completion

 ---